dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-develop-dbt.md

 </div><br />

-To get started with dbt development, you'll need a [developer](/docs/cloud/manage-access/seats-and-users) account.
+To get started with dbt development, you'll need a [dbt Cloud](https://www.getdbt.com/signup) account and developer seat.
 For a more comprehensive guide about developing in dbt, refer to our [quickstart guides](/guides).

 ## dbt Core